Arrcus/lsoe-python/README.md

 Assumptions
 -----------

-Assumes you have Python3, GNU make, and Docker installed, and that you're running on a Linux box whose primary interface is `eth0`.
+Assumes you have Python3, GNU make, PyYAML, and Docker installed, and that you're running on a Linux box whose primary interface is `eth0`.

 Usage
 -----